jongharyu/jongharyu.github.io/_pages/resume.md

 - **MIT**: as a postdoctoral instructor, I was in charge of the following course.
   - [6.7800 Inference and Information](https://web.mit.edu/6.7800/www/info24.pdf) (Spring 2024, Spring 2025)
     - highlight: designed and lectured bonus sessions on advanced topics of the course.
-    - topics: minimax optimal bit prediction, large-deviation bounds, plug-and-play universal prediction, variational techniques in generative models.
+    - topics: minimax optimal bit prediction, group testing and Fano's inequality, universal large-deviation bounds, plug-and-play universal prediction, variational techniques in generative models.
 - **UCSD**: I was a teaching assistant for the following courses.
   - [ECE 269 Linear Algebra and Applications](https://web.eng.ucsd.edu/~yhk/ece225b-spr18/) (Winter 2019)
   - [ECE 225B Universal Probability and Applications in Data Science](https://web.eng.ucsd.edu/~yhk/ece225b-spr18/) (Spring 2018)